SCAAEP Wet Lab

 very unique experience!
 Sponsored by Hagyard Equine Medical

-Response - This lab will have several different scenarios of
+Response - This lab will have several different

-expected to trial cases on live animals and make definitive
+be expected to trial cases on live animals and make definitive

 treatment recommendations plus at the end of the lab they will be